shineyruan/computational-geometry-playground/README.md

 Tested on:

-* MacOS Monterey 12.5 with M1 chip
+* MacOS Ventura 13.3 with M1 chip
-* Ubuntu 20.04 LTS
+* Ubuntu 22.04 LTS
 * Windows 11

 ## How to Build